thaiismeneses/Project-Central-Bank-Europe/README.md

 # Project-Central-Bank-Europe

-Gathering, Cleaning, and Proprocessing Dataset
+Using Python library Numpy to Gathering, Cleaning, and Proprocessing Dataset

+The first task is:
+ * Take the raw dataset and prepare it for the predictive models